Foreign Lenders Lured By Rare Stake Sales In India Banks, But Tighter Rules Weigh

 The top shareholders are looking to exit from the two banks about four years after they were roped in by the regulator and the government to help them recover from sharply worsening asset quality due to rampant lending that threatened their stability.

-Private sector lender Yes Bank, in which shareholders are looking to sell a 51 per cent stake, has drawn interest from Japan's Sumitomo Mitsui Banking Corp (SMBC) and a bank from the Middle East.
+Private sector lender Yes Bank, in which shareholders are looking to sell a 51% stake, has drawn interest from Japan's Sumitomo Mitsui Banking Corp (SMBC) and Emirates NBD, Reuters has reported.

-IDBI Bank, in which the Indian government and the Life Insurance Corporation are collectively selling a 60.72 per cent stake, has seen a Middle East bank, Canada's Fairfax Group, as well as local rival Kotak Mahindra Bank express interest.
+IDBI Bank, in which the Indian government and the Life Insurance Corporation are collectively selling a 60.72% stake, has seen Emirates, Canada's Fairfax Group, as well as local rival Kotak Mahindra Bank express interest.

-The foreign interest in the two banks comes as the Indian economy is forecast to grow at 7.2 per cent this year, making it one of the world's fastest-growing major economies.
+The foreign interest in the two banks comes as the Indian economy is forecast to grow at 7.2% this year, making it one of the world's fastest-growing major economies.

-Demand for bank credit, which includes corporate loans and mortgages, is growing at twice the expected economic growth pace and gross bad loans in the domestic banking sector are currently at multi-year lows of 2.8 per cent of total assets.
+Demand for bank credit, which includes corporate loans and mortgages, is growing at twice the expected economic growth pace and gross bad loans in the domestic banking sector are currently at multi-year lows of 2.8% of total assets.

 Similar to other major markets, inbound banking sector deals are tightly scrutinized in India.
 Given the sector's importance and linkages with the broader economy, New Delhi is expected to field interest from bidders in countries it has good political ties with, analysts said.

-Despite those attractions, stricter rules related to capital requirements and ownership restrictions, and state domination with government-backed banks accounting for nearly 52 per cent of the bank credit have weighed on foreign banks' operations in India.
+Despite those attractions, stricter rules related to capital requirements and ownership restrictions, and state domination with government-backed banks accounting for nearly 52% of the bank credit have weighed on foreign banks' operations in India.

-Regulations in India also require that the largest shareholder of a local bank, termed as 'promoter' under Indian regulations, must their reduce shareholding to 26 per cent over a 15-year period.
+Regulations in India also require that the largest shareholder of a local bank, termed as 'promoter' under Indian regulations, must their reduce shareholding to 26% over a 15-year period.

-Foreign lenders, including HSBC and Standard Chartered, accounted for only 3.4 per cent of the banking sector credit as of March 2024, less than half of the 8.4 per cent share they held in March 2000, according to the central bank data.
+Foreign lenders, including HSBC and Standard Chartered, accounted for only 3.4% of the banking sector credit as of March 2024, less than half of the 8.4% share they held in March 2000, according to the central bank data.

 SMBC has been in advanced talks with Yes Bank and its lead investor State Bank of India over the past few weeks for the majority stake acquisition, said three sources with knowledge of the talks.